eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 allows transactions or user behaviour to be tracked, linked or correlated, or knowledge of transactions or user behaviour to be otherwise obtained, unless explicitly authorised by the user;
-> (b) enable privacy preserving techniques which ensure unlikeability, where the attestation of attributes does not require the identification of the user.
+> (b) enable privacy preserving techniques which ensure unlinkability, where the attestation of attributes does not require the identification of the user.

 Finally, article 11a.2 of \[European Digital Identity Regulation\] mandates that: